APerson241/events/README.md

  - **eventName** {string}
  - **handler** {function}

-Like `.on()`, but with a twist &ndash; the handler is only called once.
-If `eventName` is fired subseqent times, the handler won't be called again.
+Like `.on()`, but with a twist &ndash; no matter how many times `eventName` is fired, the handler is only called the first time.

 ```js
 events.one( 'bloated', function () {